SSWConsulting/SSW.People.Profiles/Sam-Wagner/Sam-Wagner.md

 ## Angular

-Front-End web development is a subtle love of Sam's.
-A sneaky designer at heart, he loves all the trials and tribulations that come with building a beautiful front-end.
+Front-end web development is a subtle love of Sam's.
+A sneaky designer at heart 🦝, he loves all the trials and tribulations that come with building a beautiful front-end.

 Bugs be gone! 🐛🔫